In Search of the Best Thai Food in Sydney

 Recently I attended a Thai food tour to learn more about Thai food in Sydney.
 We visited four of Sydney’s finest offerings and rounded out the day with a cooking class taught by one of Sydney’s most respected Thai chefs.

-By taking a wander in Sydney’s Thai Town, you can take your tastebuds to all corners of Thailand while you wait for the borders to reopen!
+By taking a wander in Sydney’s Thai Town, you can take your tastebuds to all corners of Thailand while you save for your next trip!

 Our Sydney Thai Food Tour saw us sample close to 20 dishes (yes, 20!!) as we toured the country from the south to the north and finished up in Central Thailand.
 Much like Chinese food, each region has its own distinct flavours.

 By the end of the day, I had a bunch of new favourite dishes to add to my list.
 Read on and perhaps choose one of these great restaurants for your next night out.

 Where is Thai Town in Sydney?

-Thai Town in Sydney is one of only two official Thai towns globally; the other is in Los Angeles.
+Sydney’s Thai Sydney is one of only two official Thai towns globally; the other is in Los Angeles.
 You will find it in the area surrounding Campbell Street in Haymarket, between George and Pitt and Pitt and Goulburn.

 In these streets, is a huge concentration of Thai restaurants, cafes and groceries stores.
 When you are missing Thailand, this is the place to head for an authentic Thai food fix.

 Although Thai Town was established in 2000, it gained official status in 2013 when the Sydney City council installed blue street signs to mark the corners of the official area.

 What is Thai SELECT?